SSXModding/SSXTools/README.md

 ## EAGLe

-EAGLe is a tool for working with EAGL/Gimex formats, and working with some BIG archives.
+EAGLe is a tool for working with EAGL/Gimex formats, and (potentionally...) working with some BIG archives.

 Currently, that means converting Gimex .SSH shape files (seen on EA Canada Playstation 2 titles) to individual .PNG files.

+It's main goals are to work well while being very small and fast at the same time.

 Tested games:

 - SSX (2000)
 - SSX Tricky (2001)
 - SSX 3 (2003)

-  - NOTE: 8bpp & GST (Gimex GS Texture Compression) shape files are broken.
+## Credits

+- eldrinn for making SSX3Converter

 ## Building EAGLe

 You need to clone the repository with the --recursive flag.

+For building the EAGLe UI, you need to install Qt 5.

 ```
 mkdir build
 cd build
-cmake .. <your options here>
+cmake .. <your options here, install to a prefix on Windows>
 make -j3
+(for UI on Windows/selfcontained build) make install
 ```

 On Windows you can also use Visual Studio's CMake tools.